Ophelia

 Ophelia is the famous character from Shakespeare‘s poem “Hamlet”, and she is mysteriously found dead in a pond – or a small river, actually a brook.

-Now, there have been many portraits and representations of drowned Ophelia throughout the time, and this theme continues to be of great interest to artists today.
+Now, there have been many portraits and representations of drowned Ophelia throughout time, and this theme continues to be of great interest to artists today.

 How do my images connect to Ophelia?

 I have taken a doll and put her beside some leaves and branches, sometimes she is depicted close to a pond of blood, some other she is just lying as if asleep.
-There is this connection between death and sleep, the eyes are closed therefore it is either sleep or death.
+There is this connection between death and sleep, the eyes are closed, therefore it is either sleep or death.
 But there is a state of conscience in between death and rest, and that is best described in the alchemy phase of the “Nigredo”.

 …